nezaj/logs/fitness.md

 * Binged on sugar though, really wanted some and didn't stop myself
 * Oddly enough, I felt like it might be a good thing?
 Not sure yet..
 * Solid evening run
+* Unloaded more things in the evening for the apartment

 ### Day 229 (Monday): 09/26/16
 Weight: 155.0lb